kdelemme/blogjs/README.md

 ### Build

-The build result is already available, but if you want to build it yourself, install bulp:
+The build result is already available, but if you want to build it yourself, install gulp:

 Under blogjs/ directory:

-Install gulp globally: `npm install gulp gulp-concat`
+Install gulp: `npm install gulp gulp-concat`

 Make sure you have a package.json and install gulp in your project dependencies: `npm install --save-dev gulp`